 Understanding Contract Risk

 For more information on initiating your own contract risk assessment, download our whitepaper, An Introductory Guide to Contract Risk Assessment.
 In this ebook, you will gain a better understanding of contract risk - what it is, how to manage it, and the tools available to begin a thorough contract risk assessment.
-You’ll also see why deploying a more effective contract risk assessment strategy can help you avoid some of the hidden liabilities and expenses (noncompliance, missed deadlines, auto-renewals) that may be lurking in his contracts and show how tools like contract management software can help automate this process.
+You’ll also see why deploying a more effective contract risk assessment strategy can help you avoid some of the hidden liabilities and expenses (noncompliance, missed deadlines, breaches of contracts, auto-renewals) that may be lurking in his contracts and show how tools like contract lifecycle management software can help automate this process.
 Finally, get insight into how an effective contract risk assessment strategy can provide new opportunities both in terms of increased efficiency and the change to boost revenue through renegotiations, accelerating stalled deals, and more.